seamaster300/MeshBank-documentation/Roadmap.md

    - Support various easily accessible payment methods: Cash deposits, Zelle (Bank transfers with supported banks)
    - Exchange various currencies (MESH/BTC, MESH/ETH, MESH/LTC, MESH/USD)

-### What are the boundaries of this project?

 ## Phase 2 - Project Requirements

 ### Functional requirements
 Digital currency
 What the system is supposed to do, process orders, send bills, regulate the temperature etc. etc.

 #### MeshBank Wallet Application
-- send, receive, transactions, masternodes
+- send, receive, transactions, manage validators

 #### MeshBank Core Application
 This is the main application that runs on the network masternodes.
 Masternode uptime, connection, and payouts can be monitored from any wallet.

 #### Decentralized Autonomous Organization